 Students registered for Seminar would be sent a reminder via email every time a seminar is set to occur.
 Seminars would take place on Tuesdays 3:45 PM - 5:00 PM, with the last 5-10 minutes for questions.
+Seminar will be virtual Fall 2021 and likely in person Spring 2022.
 Cell-phones, laptops, and other distracting electronic devices are not allowed in Seminar.
 Snacks and drinks are usually provided.
 When you arrive in the auditorium, please sign the attendance sheet and grab a snack before sitting down.
 Ten minutes after class starts, the sign in sheet will be removed and your attendance will not be counted.
 Your attendance is one of the primary metrics for your final grade, so please be on time.